 Differentiation is embedded in our curriculum and daily teaching practice.
 This may take the form of different work being set or additional resources being provided.
-Regular pupil progress meetings are held between the year leader/class teacher to monitor individual children and plan next steps of development.
-The SENCOs and class teachers meet each term to monitor progress of specific children.
+Regular pupil progress meetings are held between the class teacher and senior staff to monitor individual children and plan next steps of development.
+The SENCO and class teachers meet frequently to monitor progress of specific children.
 All our teachers are clear about expectations of whole school (i.e. universal) provision and their lessons and books are monitored regularly by the senior leadership team.

 how will both you and i know how my child is doing and how will you help me to support my child's learning?

 We regularly share progress feedback with our children and their parents/carers.
 Teachers meet with parents and carers at least termly and more frequently when there is a cause for concern.
 At these meetings we clearly share what can be done by families to support their children with their learning.
 Regular updates are made to the curriculum and shared via our school website.
 We believe in supporting the development of parenting skills and as such, work in collaboration with other agencies and signpost parents where possible, via our newsletter.

 what support will there be for my child's overall well-being?